jdmota/quasejs/packages/unit/README.md

 Define the retry delay value that tests will inherit.

 Run `retryDelay()` without arguments to get the current value.

 Nested groups inherit the value from their parent groups.

+### Reruns

+`.reruns( number )`

+Define the reruns value that tests will inherit.

+Run `reruns()` without arguments to get the current value.

+Nested groups inherit the value from their parent groups.

+### Rerun delay

+`.rerunDelay( number )`

+Define the rerun delay value that tests will inherit.

+Run `rerunDelay()` without arguments to get the current value.

+Nested groups inherit the value from their parent groups.